koushikjay66/Serenade/README.md

 - Dev branch works without manual intervention.
 - Seggregates variables for Production and Dev

+## How to Simulate Approval Process for You?
+Please add your github username (mulltiple comma seperated) in Github actions variable "ADMIN_GROUP"

 ## How to Run the Application manually